Smile-SA/httplug-record-and-replay-plugin/README.md

 $client->sendRequest($request);
 ```

-If you then run this lines again, but with `HTTPLUG_RECORDING=0`, the plugin will replay the recorded communications without actually call the remote service.
+If you then run this lines again, but with `HTTPLUG_RECORDING=0`, the plugin will replay the recorded communications without actually calling the remote service.

 ### HTTPlug Bundle for Symfony